mis481ecommerce/commerce_demo/README.md

 - Color field, Commerce, Commerce Shipping,
 - Facets, Facets Pretty Paths, Search API
 - Pathauto, Taxonomy menu, Taxonomy term depth

+### Installation notes

+The module imports demo products upon installation and this can take time.
+It is recommended to expand PHP's minimum execution time to at least 300 seconds.